dan-leo/masters/thesis/v8/4_results.md

 (A) Attenuation per decade is evident.
 (B) Vodacom latency is up to 5 times greater, excluding outliers.
 (C) All tests show variation in latency except eDRX.
 (D) ECL is influenced by RSRP on MTN networks, but does not affect latency.
 Vodacom's increased latency shows from ECL 1 onwards.

 As opposed to Figure \ref{fig:sinr_latency}, in Figure \ref{fig:latency_rsrp} (ABCF) the characteristics of each MNO is distributed more evenly.
 RSRP measurements are across a 50dBm range for MTN-ZTE and 40dBm for Vodacom-Nokia with the weakest signals around -130dBm and -110dBm respectively.
 (DE) Attenuation per decade is evident according to RSRP.
 This RF metric is most beneficial to compare against when measuring the outcome of attenuations.
 (GH) Tests are varied across RSRP.
 (G) eDRX paging cycles and PTAU have the quickest latencies under a few seconds whilst COPS has the longest up to 10 seconds.
 (H) Echo tests have outlier network (de)registrations at Vodacom-Nokia.
 UDP packet byte size has high variance, yet only has an effect on latency in the fastest transmissions.
 (I) Most of Vodacom-Nokia's dataset is on ECL 1, yet MTN-ZTE's ECL 1 has much lower latency and variance.
-Increased ECL levels do not necessarily correlate with latency.
+Increased ECL classes do not necessarily correlate with latency.
 Closer inspection is needed per test.

 Extended Coverage Levels (ECL) are determined by the network.
 The eNB (base station) sets the number of transmission repetitions (ECL) according to received signal strength reported by the UE.